Apteco/py-apteco/docs/source/reference/topics/cubes.rst

         These must be from `table` or from a 'related' table – either an ancestor or descendant.
-    :param measures: measures to display in the cube (default is *None*, which will return the default *count* measure – this is the only option currently supported)
+    :param measures: measures to display in the cube (default is :const:`None`, which will return the default `count` measure – this is the only option currently supported)
     :param Clause selection: base selection to apply to the cube.
         The table of this selection must be a 'related' table – either an ancestor or descendant.
-    :param Table table: resolve table of the cube
+    :param Table table: resolve table of the cube.
+        This table's records used in the analysis for the cube, e.g. the `count` measure is counting records from this table.
-    :param Session session: current Apteco API session
+    :param Session session: current Apteco API session.

     .. note::
-        The only measure currently supported is the default `count`.
+        The only measure currently supported is the default count.
-        The :attr:`measures` parameter is primarily included now for forward-compatibility,
+        The `measures` parameter is primarily included now for forward-compatibility,
         and must be set to :const:`None` (which is its default value).

-    At least one of :attr:`selection` or :attr:`table` must be given:
+    At least one of `selection` or `table` must be given:

-        * If only :attr:`selection` is given,
-          then :attr:`table` will be set to the resolve table of the selection.
+        * If only `selection` is given, then `table` will be set to the resolve table of the selection.
-        * If both are given and the resolve table of :attr:`selection` isn't :attr:`table`, then the records used in the cube are determined by mapping the selection to the required table by applying **ANY**/**THE** logic as necessary.
+        * If both are given and the resolve table of `selection` isn't `table`, then the records used in the cube are determined by mapping the selection to the required table by applying **ANY**/**THE** logic as necessary.
           This matches the behaviour when applying an underlying selection to a cube in the FastStats application.
-          The mapping described here happens in the FastStats data engine and does not change the :attr:`selection` on the :class:`Cube`.
+          The mapping described here happens in the FastStats data engine and does not change the `selection` on the :class:`Cube`.

     .. tip::
         The following two cubes are equivalent::